terascope/elasticsearch-assets/docs/apis/elasticsearch_reader_api.md

 ### determineSliceInterval (async)

 A helper api used to determine the size of the slice interval for the date_slicer.
-If interval is set to `auto`, dateRange must be provided and the function will calculate and interval.
+If interval is set to `auto`, dateRange must be provided and the function will calculate an interval.
 If passed in a duration, it will parse the duration in the format listed by the `time_resolution` configuration.

 parameters:
 - interval: a duration string (ie. `5min`, `30s`, `750ms`), or it may be set to `auto`